 Why had so many of the neighbors remained?
 My first clue was that none of the old-timers are close friends, although relations between all are cordial.
 The closest friends on the block decamped to Florida, in rapid succession; several of the couples are now neighbors again.
 The ones who stayed behind were those whose social lives didn't revolve around the block.

 Among the holdouts, only Mr. and Mrs. Young and Mrs. Biers still have paying jobs; the others do volunteer work.
 Ida Ross, at No. 6, works in a soup kitchen.
 Mr. Tiegel, who has had three cornea transplants, works for the Eye Bank of Long Island, ''because someone did it for me.''

 All five couples have children and grandchildren.
-The Tiegels' daughter, Nancy, moved in around the corner with her husband, Raymond, and 11-year-old son, Lucas.
+The Tiegels' daughter, Nancy, recently moved in around the corner with her husband, Raymond, and 11-year-old son, Lucas.

 At one point, during my visit to the Tiegels, the phone rang.
 Mrs. Tiegel listened, then told her husband, ''Nancy needs you to pick Lucas up tomorrow at Post,'' referring to nearby C. W. Post College, where he would be playing soccer.

 Then Mrs. Tiegel turned to me: ''That's why we stay,'' she said.